Don’t get me wrong.

 But, there’s a line…

-A line that divides White Hat SEO, the proper way supported by Google and Matt Cutts, and Black Hat SEO, the shady stuff that can get you banned from Google.
+A line that divides White Hat SEO, the proper way supported by Google, and Black Hat SEO, the shady stuff that can get you banned from Google.

 Today, the large blog TMZ,

 Aol Owned affiliated with AOL, veered towards the Black Hat line.

 One shady SEO technique is keyword stuffing, which is when you include keywords in your URL—several similar keywords—with hopes of picking up extra search traffic.

 And today, that’s what TMZ did.
 Look at their URL for Macho Man’s death.
 They included every permutation of death: Dies.
 Dead.
 Died.
 Killed.

 Quite simply, the URL was:

 If you want the screenshot, here it is:

 How ridiculous, right?